paulyin2001/loc8r/README.md

 2. What are other things I can use with app.set?
 3. Can Jade template connect with Reactjs?
 4. What are callbacks and scopes of Javascrip?
 Why are they important?
 How do I practice?
+5. What would (!undefined) be evaluated?
+Would it be true?
+6. What would req.params && req.params.locationid be evaluated?
+In console, there are [object Object] with undefined or a string

 #### Road map of the app:
 1. Finish up loc8r